didreamerssystem/SystemPride/docs/content/staff/permissions.md

 # Roles and permissions

-PluralKit requires some channel permissions in order to function properly:
+SystemPride requires some channel permissions in order to function properly:

 - Message proxying requires the **Manage Messages** and **Manage Webhooks** permissions in a channel.
 - Most commands require the **Embed Links**, **Attach Files** and **Add Reactions** permissions to function properly.